fasiha/md-site/index.md

 ## Acknowledgements

 Pandoc is good.
 [Modest](https://markdowncss.github.io/modest/) CSS is great.
+We also use Klipse for interactive code execution, highlight.js for syntax highlighting, JSDOM for server-side rendering as much as we can, and MathJax and mathjax-node-page for equations.

-Banner image credit: self, at Glen Helen Nature Preserve, Yellow Springs, Ohio, USA.
+(Image credits: banner—self, at Glen Helen Nature Preserve, Yellow Springs, Ohio, USA.
+Family—self.)